Saving recovered VMDK or guest OS files

 An Explorer window with a new disk should be opened and available to browse and copy.

-Please note: In context menu after right mouse click on a partition or physical drive, there is an option "Mount to disk letter".
+Please note: In the context menu after a right mouse click on a partition or physical drive, there is an option "Mount to disk letter".
 The result will be pretty same as mounting a folder or several folders, but there is also a file called "Storage" without extension.
-It's located at the root folder of the new drive and is actually a disk image of the mounted disk.
+It's located in the root folder of the new drive and is actually a disk image of the mounted disk.